 Capital taxes cover taxes levied on assets or the transfer of assets, principally death duties (including inheritance tax).
-Taxes on capital gains, which were included in capital taxes in the previous accounts, are now included in current taxes on income and wealth (D.51).
+Taxes on capital gains, are included in current taxes on income and wealth (D.51).
 Capital taxes are paid to central government, mostly by households, but companies also make payments.
 Information, on a quarterly basis, is derived from Inland Revenue sources, as part of the administration of the tax system.